jxtngx/lightning-lab/README.md

 </div>

-Gitpod and CodeSpaces uses pyenv instead of conda ... meaning the terminal commands to use the CLI's are slightly different.
+Gitpod and CodeSpaces use pyenv.
+User do not need to create an environment, as it will be created for them on launch.

 Once the workspace image has finished building, do the following to teardown the example and run a trainer of your own from the provided example LightningModule: